EchoDaGooby/EchoGDPS/README.md

 Note: do NOT open gmail to check the verify link, my gdps won't send you any email so login without "verifying"

 Have Fun playing! :33

+# EDIT (12/07/24)

+if you make a level that is under 10 seconds, it will be impossible to beat because of a bug (i can't fix that, sorry)